 We use our trademarks, service marks, tradenames and brand names to distinguish our products from the products of our competitors, and have registered or applied to register these trademarks.
 Our trademarks or trade names may be challenged, infringed, circumvented, declared generic or determined to be violating or infringing on other marks.
 We cannot assure you that our trademark applications will be approved for registration.
 During trademark registration proceedings, we may receive rejections.
 Although we are given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
 In addition, in proceedings before the USPTO and comparable agencies in many foreign jurisdictions, third parties are given an opportunity to oppose pending trademark applications and to seek to cancel trademark registrations.
 Opposition or cancellation proceedings may be filed against our trademark filings in these agencies, and such filings may not survive such proceedings.
 Our competitors may also infringe or otherwise violate our trademarks and we may not have adequate resources to enforce our trademarks, which may have a material adverse effect on our business.
-While we may be able to continue the use of our trademarks in the event registration, third parties may be able to enjoin the Continued use of our trademark if such parties are able to successfully claim infringement in court.
+While we may be able to continue the use of our trademarks in the event registration is not available, particularly in the United States, where trademark rights are acquired based on use and not registration, third parties may be able to enjoin the continued use of our trademarks if such parties are able to successfully claim infringement in court.
 In the event that our trademarks are successfully challenged, we could be forced to rebrand our products, which could result in loss of brand recognition and could require us to devote resources towards advertising and marketing new brands.
-At times, competitors may adopt trade names or trademarks similar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
+At times, competitors may adopt trade names or trademarks isinilar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
 Certain of our current or future trademarks may become so well known by the public that their use becomes generic and they lose trademark protection.
 Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business, financial condition and results of operations may be adversely affected.